Section Navigation

 2 - Developing Skills and Techniques in the Performing Arts: 36 guided learning hours - Internally assessed and externally moderated.
 The Pearson Set Assignment will be completed in approximately 15 hours of supervised assessment.

 3 - Responding to a Brief: 48 guided learning hours – Externally-assessed synoptic.
 The three components focus on the assessment of applied knowledge, skills, and practices.
 These are all essential to development and progression; it is important that students aim to achieve all components to gain the qualification.
 Component 3 is the external assessment, comprising 40% of the total guided learning hours.
 This component will be taught and assessed at the end of the course.
-The brief task is set and marked by Pearson, and completed under supervised conditions.
+The brief task is set and marked by Pearson and completed under supervised conditions.
 Students will be given the set task in January, 12 weeks before the supervised assessment period, to enable the process and development, creative ideas, and rehearsals for the workshop performance.
 The set task will be completed in 3 hours.

-60 marks
+Out of 60 marks

 Supporting your child